floydhub/floyd-docs/docs/guides/style_transfer.md

 $ floyd logs <RUN_ID> -t
 ```

-After the job finishes successfuly, view the output directory to see the style transfered images.
+After the job finishes successfully, view the output directory to see the style transferred images.
 Run the floyd [output](../commands/output.md)
 for this.

 ```bash